Adelaide Festival Centre: Planning and design

 The Lord Mayor of Adelaide, Robert Porter, supported by Dunstan, launched a public appeal to raise funds to build the Festival Centre and establish Adelaide as a significant city in the art world.
 The appeal raised its target within a week, and was soon over-subscribed; the surplus was set aside to create a collection of artworks to grace the new building.

 The building was designed by Hassell, McConnell and Partners for the Adelaide City Council and the Adelaide Festival Centre Trust, and has been "hailed as a major step forward in modern architecture in South Australia".
 It was designed "from the inside out" and is particularly associated with the architect John Morphett and Colin Hassell.
 Prior to designing the buildings, Hassell led a team which included Morphett to the United States and Europe to undertake a study of theatre designs.
+In 2023, the building won the Jack Cheesman Award for Enduring Architecture at the Australian Institute of Architects SA Chapter awards.

 Construction

 The future Festival Plaza area as seen in 1928.

 The Adelaide City Baths, which had stood on the site since their creation in 1861 were demolished in 1969 to make way for the new centre and plaza.
 Similarly, the Government Printing Office building, which was built circa 1880 between the baths and Parliament House, and later expanded, was also vacated and demolished.
 The site also housed the Elder Park Hostel, which consisted of numerous repurposed buildings near the river.
 It was in use from circa 1949 to circa 1969 with the site being cleared in 1970.
 More recently, acknowledgement has also been made that the site is located on historical Kaurna lands.